BZoennchen/supercollider-book/_sources/chapters/preamble/algorithms.md

 *Cyberspace*, as it's often termed, have never been free from regulation, despite common misconceptions.
 Rather than being shaped by traditional architectural forms meant to regulate physical spaces, digital spaces are regulated by *source code*.
 The design of websites or applications, dictated by this code, significantly influences the behavior of their users.
-In other words, the very structure of these platforms functions as a form of regulation, guiding user interactions and activities.
+In other words, the very structure of these platforms function as a form of regulation, guiding user interactions and activities.
 In {cite}`lessig:2006` Lawrence Lessig states:

 >Codes constitute cyberspaces; spaces enable and disable individuals and groups.
 The selections about code are therefore in part a selection about who, what, and, most important, what ways of life will be enabled and disabled. -- Lawrence Lessig